Information Disclosure and Promotion Policy Design for Platforms: Equilibrium Analysis

+{\begin{theorem}[Optimal Horizon-Maximin Equilibria] Fix $T\geq 1$, $\mu_0 \in [0,1]$ and let $(\bA,\sigma,\bP)$ be the Bayesian Nash equilibrium constructed in Theorem~\ref{thm:epsilonEq}.
+Then, $(\bA,\sigma,\bP)$ is a horizon-maximin equilibrium.
+Moreover, this equilibrium generates the maximum long-run worst-case average payoff for the platform, namely

-In the proof of Theorem~\ref{thm:OptimalRobustEquilibria}, we establish that the equilibrium described in Theorem~\ref{thm:epsilonEq} is a horizon-maximin equilibrium for all $T$.
-As in the proof of Theorem~\ref{thm:epsilonEq}, by assuming that following deviations by the platform the seller prices at $p^*$, it is optimal for the platform to use the optimal confounding policy.
-On the other hand, given any platform policy, the seller's minimal time-average continuation payoff is, at most, the maximum expected revenue in the first period.
-Since the platform's policy is static and confounding, the seller can achieve this expected revenue in every period.
-Therefore, by pricing myopically in response to the confounding policy, the seller also maximizes his worst-case time-average payoff.
-To establish the long-run average optimality of the equilibrium, we prove that in the \emph{platform-optimal} horizon-maximin equilibrium, it is without loss to assume that the seller follows a myopic pricing policy.
-Therefore, we can adapt the result of Theorem~\ref{thm:LongRunAverageOptimalConsumerSurplus} to establish that the equilibrium described in Theorem~\ref{thm:epsilonEq} is, in fact, an \emph{optimal} long-run average horizon-maximin equilibrium. }
+\end{theorem}} In the proof of Theorem~\ref{thm:OptimalRobustEquilibria}, we establish that the equilibrium described in Theorem~\ref{thm:epsilonEq} is a horizon-maximin equilibrium for all $T$. {As in Theorem~\ref{thm:epsilonEq}, in the equilibrium we construct, the seller prices at~$p^*$ following deviations by the platform; thus, it is optimal for the platform to use the prescribed policy on the equilibrium path.} On the other hand, given any platform policy, the seller's minimal time-average continuation payoff is, at most, the maximum expected revenue in the first period.
+As the platform's policy is static and confounding, the seller can achieve this revenue in every period.
+Thus, by pricing myopically in response to the confounding policy, the seller also maximizes his worst-case time-average payoff.
+To establish long-run optimality with respect to the platform's robust payoff, we prove that in the \emph{platform-optimal} horizon-maximin equilibrium, it is without loss to assume that the seller follows a myopic pricing policy. }